DanDoge/DanDoge.github.io/_posts/2019-08-17-paper_IEBN.md

 - optimization
 ---

-## Instance Enhancement Batch Normalization: an Adaptive Regulator of Batch Noise

 this paper focus on two kind of noises
 - estimation noise: diff. between mean/var/loss of this batch and the whole dataset